mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 for the best next guess.
 Only the regions which have an ACr generated are processed, and once those are done we iterate and build more ACr, and keep going with the next group of big regions until they're all done.

-The main kernel, `subsettingAlgosKernel`, is launched when no other optimization can be performed and we must consider every codeword in $AC$ as a possible next guess.
+The main kernel, `subsettingAlgosKernel`, is launched when no other optimization can be performed, and we must consider every codeword in $AC$ as a possible next guess.
 This is launched with maximum parallelism and is specialized for GPU occupancy based on the size of the region (and thus PS).
 See the discussion of subset sizes below for more details.

-Each thread considers a single codeword from $AC$ (or $AC_r} and does the work to score it against every codeword in
+Each thread considers a single codeword from $AC$ (or $AC_r) and does the work to score it against every codeword in
 $PS$ (aka $R_i$) to accumulate subset sizes.
 The thread's codeword is given a rank based on the algorithm being run (Knuth, Most Parts, etc.), and that rank is used by each thread block to reduce a single best guess for the block.
 Each block deposits the per-block best